What is Dengue Fever?

 - Consider blood transfusion to replace blood loss

 How do we prevent dengue infection?

 Measures to prevent and control dengue fever should, therefore, focus on disease prevention in advance.
 By controlling mosquito breeding sites both inside the house, community, and important places especially in schools and hospitals, the mosquito larval index should be equal to zero.
 The most important time to take action is from January – April because it is the time when the disease is spread the least and affects the number of patients that may occur during the rainy season (May-August).

 Currently, 65% of dengue vaccines registered are effective in preventing all dengue strains.
-Thailand has been using the vaccine since 2017.
+The dengue fever treatment in Thailand has been using the vaccine since 2017.
 Data from public and private hospitals have found side effects after received only 0.22 percent of the vaccines, all of which were mild.
 The World Health Organization recommends the use of vaccines in people aged 9-45 years and who have previously been infected with dengue fever.
 Doctors are to consider the vaccination individually.